googleapis/release-please/README.md

 with with releasable unit has been merged, please re-run `release-please`.
 If you are using the GitHub application, add `release-please:force-run` label to the merged pull request.
 If you are using the action, look for the failed invocation and retry the workflow run.
-Releaes Please will process the pull request immediately to find releasable units.
+Release Please will process the pull request immediately to find releasable units.

 ## Strategy (Language) types supported